top of page

 • High-stress levels

-• Age and Ethnicity: Risk increases with age, and certain ethnic groups are more susceptible.
+• Age - Risk increases with age, and certain ethnic groups are more susceptible.

 • Hormonal Changes: Conditions like polycystic ovary syndrome (PCOS) may elevate risk.